BarthV/mx-scaler/README.md

 * Adding prometheus library to server app + registering some useful metrics
 * Setup fluxv2 + prometheus stack
+* Adding a dashboard dedicated to the server app (+ many other community available ones)

 ## how to